drawwithcode/2019-group-08-1/README.md

   * Cursors management <br>
   This is how we managed to display the cursors of the other users on each device connected.

-  This is what happens on the emitter client:
+   What happens on the emitter client:
  ```
  // Emit the mouse position to the server
  var mousePosition = {